Learn what is State Transition Testing and How to use State Transition Diagram:

-In our last article, we saw ‘Cause and effect graph’ test case writing technique.
-Today let’s move to next dynamic test case writing method – State transition technique.
+In our last article, we saw the ‘Cause and Effect graph’ test case writing technique.
+Today let’s move to the next dynamic test case writing method – State Transition technique.

-Or in other words, this technique is used when features of a system are represented as states which transforms to other state.
+Or in other words, this technique is used when features of a system are represented as states which transform into one another.
 The transformations are determined by the rules of the software.
 The pictorial representation can be shown as:

-So here we see that an entity transitions from State 1 to State 2 because of some input condition, which leads to an event and results to an action and finally gives the output.
+So here we see that an entity transitions from State 1 to State 2 because of some input condition, which leads to an event and results in action and finally gives the output.

 To explain it with an example:

 You visit an ATM and withdraw $1000.
 You get your cash.
 Now you run out of balance and make exactly the same request of withdrawing $1000.
 This time ATM refuses to give you the money because of insufficient balance.
 So, here the transition, which caused the change in state is the earlier withdrawal

 Having understood what State Transition is, we can now arrive at a more meaningful definition for State Transition testing.
 So, it is a kind of black-box testing in which the tester has to examine the behavior of AUT (Application Under Test) against various input conditions given in a sequence.

 The behavior of the system is recorded for both positive and negative test values.

 State Transition testing can be employed in the following situations:

 - When the application under test is a real-time system with different states and transitions encompassed.